MarioAlexis/dotfiles/README.md

 ## Dotfiles

-### Setup .profile file
+### Setup .bashrc file

-Add this at the end of your current .profile file.
+Add this at the end of your current .bashrc file.
 Make sure do not broke anything.
 ```bash
 if [ -n "$BASH_VERSION" ]; then